Exploring the Interior Structure and Mode of Tidal Heating in Enceladus

-The two end-member scenarios manifest themselves differently in the absolute values of $k_2$, $h_2$, and $l_2$ and their respective phase lags (Figure~\ref{figure:tidalresponseviscs}).
-When the effective viscosity of the rocky core, $\eta_{core}$, is $ \lesssim 10^{13}$~Pa.s., deformation of the core will significantly affect the amplitude of ~$k_2$ and its phase lag~$\epsilon_{k_2}$ (Figure~\ref{figure:tidalresponseviscs} panels (a) and (d)).
-However, tidal deformation of the core does not substantially affect tidal displacement at the surface, resulting in only a small change in $h_2$.
-This small influence on $h_2$ is found to be less than 10\% for Enceladus.
-The compatibility of the steady-state heat budget with both dissipation scenarios presents a degeneracy that requires additional constraints to resolve.
-In the case of Enceladus and for most of the icy bodies where the ice shell is mechanically decoupled from the solid interior by an ocean, the ambiguity in the location of the tidal heating can be resolved by considering the tidal response at the surface and the associated phase lag.
-In the case of a mechanically coupled interior or tidally inactive interior layers, there is a strong correlation between the amplitude and phase lag of deformations ($h_2$, $l_2$, $\epsilon_{k_2}$, $\epsilon_{l_2}$) on the surface and those of the observed gravitational signal.
-However, a lack of such a correlation would imply that tidal activity in deeper interior layers decoupled from the surface, such as the core, is causing a perturbation in the gravitational field of the body.
-In other words, if the ice shell is the primary locus of tidal heat generation, then the shell undergoes considerably larger deformations with a significant phase lag that incorporates viscoelastic deformations, as opposed to the case where the tidal activity occurs predominantly in the rocky core and the deformations in the shell remain largely elastic.
-For a given interior structure model of Enceladus, the tidal deformations on the surface in the two cases differ by approximately a factor of two (Figure~\ref{figure:tidalresponseviscs}~panels (b) and (c)).
-The phase lags associated with tidal displacements can differ by tens of degrees between the two cases.
+The compatibility of the produced tidal heat with different regimes of tidal activity in the shell or in the core (Figures~\ref{figure:heatviscs} and~\ref{figure:tidalresponseviscs}) presents \textcolor{black}{complexities} in determining the distribution of tidal dissipation that requires additional constraints to resolve.
+In the case of Enceladus, and for most of the icy bodies where the ice shell is mechanically decoupled from the solid interior by an ocean, the ambiguity in the location of the tidal heating can be resolved by considering the tidal response at the surface and the associated phase lag.
+In the case of a mechanically coupled interior or tidally inactive interior layers, there is a strong correlation between the amplitude and phase lag of surface deformations (represented by $|h_2|$, $|l_2|$, $\epsilon_{h_2}$, $\epsilon_{l_2}$) and those of the observed gravitational signal ($k_2$ and $\epsilon_{k_2}$).
+A lack of such a correlation would imply that tidal activity in deeper interior layers which are decoupled from the surface---such as the core---is causing a perturbation in the body's gravitational field.
+If the ice shell is the primary locus of tidal heat generation, then it undergoes larger deformations and has a significant phase lag, a response that incorporate viscoelastic deformation, as opposed to the case where the deformations in the shell remain purely elastic.
+For a given interior structure model of Enceladus, the tidal deformations on the surface in the two cases differ by approximately a factor of two (Figure~\ref{figure:tidalresponseviscs}~panels b and c).
+The phase lags associated with the tidal displacements can differ by tens of degrees between the two cases.
 Section~\ref{sec:roadmap} explores the details of determining the primary location of tidal dissipation.